TELUS Health Student Support – 24/7 Support via Chat and Phone

 A security question for your file (e.g., mother’s maiden name)

 To better understand your questions or issue, you may have to provide additional information.
-Once you have provided all of the requested information, you’ll be able to connect with a My SSP provider.
+Once you have provided all of the requested information, you’ll be able to connect with a TELUS Health Student Support provider.

-My Student Support Program (My SSP) is a third-party partner that provides:
+TELUS Health Student Support is a third-party partner that provides:

 24/7 access to support via chat and phone through the app